-As of December 31, 2023, the carrying amounts of inventories of the Company were NT\$902,199 thousand, with net inventories accounting for 18% of the total assets, which have significant influence over the Company and the end application of products is in the rapidly changing industry, resulting in the losses of slow-moving or obsolete inventories.
+As of December 31, 2023, the carrying amounts of inventories was NT\$921,261 thousand, with net inventories accounting for 18% of the total assets, which have significant influence over the Group, and the end application of products is in the rapidly changing industry, resulting in the losses of slow-moving or obsolete inventories.
 Therefore, the allowance to reduce inventory to market and valuation of slow-moving inventories involve management judgments or assumptions, and thus we have judged inventory valuation as a key audit matter.